a1romero/canons/machine_reading_test_set/README.md

 order by dw.toc_page ASC;
 ```

-Then save the data and upload it to this folder
+Then save the data and upload it to this folder.
+We did this in DBeaver.